The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I talked briefly with Michael about this, and he thought a gem install was a good idea.

-#2 Updated by selena deckelmann almost 3 years ago
+#2 Updated by selena deckelmann about 3 years ago

 So… my answer is different for Mac OS X vs Linux.

 For Linux – a native package is fine.
 For OS X, either a homebrew recipe or a gem is preferred.
 Downloading a .dmg or an installer package is a pain and wastes a lot of time.

 I’m managing EC2 from two locations – my os x laptop, and also a puppetmaster in EC2.

 (sorry I replied via email the first time… i’ve been trained by RT).